Metroid Prime: Trilogy: Reception

-Metroid Prime: Trilogy was released to critical acclaim.
-GameSpy's Phil Theobald praised it for being the compilation of three great games for the price of one.
+Metroid Prime: Trilogy received acclaim.
+GameSpy's Phil Theobald praised it as a compilation of three great games for the price of one.
 Matt Casamassina of IGN cited the "fantastic gameplay" and "brilliant presentation values", while Martin Kitts of NGamer UK praised the achievements system and value for money.
-Eurogamer's Kristan Reed thought the new implementations made it attractive to newcomers and old-time fans, and declared that "not since Super Mario All Stars in the SNES era has Nintendo taken an opportunity to unite one of its great series in such an irresistible way".
-1UP.com's Jeremy Parish liked the implementation of the new control scheme, stating that "the smooth precision of the Wii Remote makes the older games well worth revisiting".
+Eurogamer's Kristan Reed thought the new implementations made it attractive to new and returning players, and that "not since Super Mario All Stars in the SNES era has Nintendo taken an opportunity to unite one of its great series in such an irresistible way".
+1UP.com's Jeremy Parish liked the new control scheme, stating that "the smooth precision of the Wii Remote makes the older games well worth revisiting".
+Joystiq was also positive about the new controls, but found they made the first two games easier and recommended choosing a higher difficulty setting.

-GamePro's Ashley Schoeller said that graphically "the games do look a bit dated" and complained that the HUD was "out of aspect" to fit the widescreen.
+GamePro's Ashley Schoeller said the games were graphically dated and complained that the HUD was "out of aspect" to fit the widescreen.
 Official Nintendo Magazine's Fred Dutton said that some aspects of Prime and Echoes had aged, saying the backtracking "feels like more of a chore than it did seven years ago" and that it is "not until [Echoes] enters its final third that things really start to pick up".
 GamesRadar considered the achievements too expensive, and that the similarity between the three games gives "an inescapable sense of déjà vu".
 Edge noted that the control scheme was not innovative, and that Echoes and Corruption "favoured graphical flourishes over design innovation".
-While Ben Reeves of Game Informer praised the game, the "second opinion" reviewer, Adam Biessener, considered the compilation "subpar", saying it lacked innovation, and that the Wii control scheme, particularly aiming and panning, is inferior to the traditional scheme from the GameCube games.
+While Ben Reeves of Game Informer praised the compilation, the "second opinion" reviewer, Adam Biessener, considered it "subpar", saying it lacked innovation, and that the Wii control scheme, particularly aiming and panning, was inferior to the traditional scheme from the GameCube games.
+Ludwig Kietzmann of Joystiq said the main menu felt "like a bad DVD menu", and lamented the loss of the original menus from Prime and Prime 2 with their soundtracks and graphic design.
+Joystiq's editor in chief Chris Grant was also disappointed in the loss of some animations for the ice beam, which were removed due to technical constraints associated with Samus' now freely moveable arm.